Aftermath!

-Aftermath! was promoted with the line: “Is it the sunset of the Earth or the sunrise of a brave new world?”
-It is a role-playing game created by Paul Hume and Robert Charette and published in 1981 by Fantasy Games Unlimited.
+Aftermath! is a post-apocalyptic role-playing game created by Paul Hume and Robert Charette and published in 1981 by Fantasy Games Unlimited.
+It was promoted with the line: “Is it the sunset of the Earth or the sunrise of a brave new world?”

-It is set in a post-apocalyptic world in which the characters fight for food, water, basic supplies, and shelter.
+It is set in a world in which the characters fight for food, water, basic supplies, and shelter.

 The nature of the apocalypse is up to the game master.
 Expansions introduce magic, extend technological options such as space travel, and provide practical survival information alongside additional rules and bestiary content.